 Jobs To Be Done (JTBD) research breaks down customer behaviors and actions into unique process steps.
 By mapping out each step and the why’s behind them, innovators can develop products and solutions that align to customer behaviors.

 Let’s take ice cream as an example.
 People buy ice cream because it tastes good.
 But, they also buy it to celebrate birthdays and special events.
 In this scenario, ice cream’s “job” is to be a tool for celebrations and to show someone you care.
-By knowing this job, we know to develop new products—new flavors, party favor add-ons, etc.—that make this job more successful.
+By knowing this job, we can extrapolate which new flavors to consider and even perhaps party favor add-ons.
+In essence, things that help ice cream do a better “job” of supporting celebrations.

 How Jobs To Be Done Counters Typical Product Development Pitfalls